What is CrossFit?

 How do I get started?

 The workouts are intimidating.
 I saw a video of people doing CrossFit and it terrified me.
 Is this really for me?
 What if I’m injured or out of shape?
 Can beginners do this stuff?

 Get in the door.
 CrossFit is scalable.
 Weights can be lowered and movements can be modified.
 We welcome the opportunity to work with people of all shapes, sizes, strengths, and ages.
 If you want to research the movements ahead of time, we encourage you to check out the section on the main site called “exercises and demos,” it’s full of great videos that show people going through the movements and often includes coaching tips.
 Weather you do research or not, we will systematically teach all the movements to you before allowing you do the workouts.

 What is the cutoff age for taking CrossFit classes?

 Students age 13 and up are welcome to take class.
 There is no top end limit – we’re serious about being inclusive and are proud to have students of all ages who train with us.

 Can I come in and do workouts on my own during non-class times?

 We don’t have open gym times.
 If you are already a member, you can come in during class time and work on whatever you need to work on.
 We strongly encourage all students to engage in group classes.
 We strive to have a community of students and coaches that help each other grow through encouragement, solid technique, and friendly competition.

 What’s your policy on visiting (out of town) CrossFitters?

 We love visitors!
 Come take up to a week of our regular classes, free of charge.
-If you’re in town for longer than a week, we ask that you pay standard (pro-rated for your time in the gym) dues.
+If you’re in town for longer than a week, we ask that you pay standard dues for however long you’re going to train with us.